ianchesal/agent-containers/claude-code/README.md

 docker build -t claude-code .
 ```

+You can add more tools to the `apt-install` section of the `Dockerfile` if
+you'd like to make more things available to claude during your sessions.

 ## First time setup

 You only need to do this once.
 It helps persist your configuration between